nico/demumble/README.md

 features I never use).

-Smart about underscores: C++ symbols have an additional leading underscore on OS X. `operator new` is mangled as `_Znw` on Linux but `__Znw` on Mac.
-OS X's c++filt automatically strips one leading underscore, but Linux's c++filt doesn't.
-So if you want to demangle a Linux symbol on OS X, you need to pass `-n` to tell it to not strip the underscore, and if you want to demangle an OS X symbol on Linux you likewise need to pass `-_`. demumble just does the right
+Smart about underscores: C++ symbols have an additional leading underscore on macOS. `operator new` is mangled as `_Znw` on Linux but `__Znw` on Mac. macOS's c++filt automatically strips one leading underscore, but Linux's c++filt doesn't.
+So if you want to demangle a Linux symbol on macOS, you need to pass `-n` to tell it to not strip the underscore, and if you want to demangle an OS X symbol on Linux you likewise need to pass `-_`. demumble just does the right
 thing: